-- As the cornea changes from a ball shape to a cone shape, the smooth surface becomes slightly wavy.
+- As the cornea changes from a ball shape to a cone shape, the smooth surface becomes wavy.
 This is called irregular astigmatism.

 An eye doctor may notice symptoms during an eye exam.
 You may also mention symptoms that could be caused by keratoconus.
 These include:

 - Sudden change of vision in just one eye

 - Double vision when looking with just one eye

 - Objects both near and far looking distorted

 - Bright lights looking like they have halos around them

 - Seeing triple ghost images